srl-labs/containerlab/docs/manual/vrnetlab.md

 !!!info
     Although multiple vendors are supported in vrnetlab, to make these images work with container-based networking, we needed to [fork](https://github.com/hellt/vrnetlab) the project and provide the necessary improvements.
     Thus, the VM based products will appear in the supported list gradually.

+Make sure, that the VM that containerlab runs on have [Nested virtualization enabled](https://stafwag.github.io/blog/blog/2018/06/04/nested-virtualization-in-kvm/) to support vrnetlab based containers.

 ### Supported VM products